surniaulula/wpsso/readme.txt

 = 6.22.1 =

-(2020/02/28) Fix to handle a WP_Error object returned by the WPML 'wpml_post_language_details' filter on post editing pages.
+(2020/02/28) Fix to handle a WP_Error object returned by the WPML 'wpml_post_language_details' filter on post editing pages (Premium version).